xbze3/axis-exchange/README.md

 Axis Exchange is a small C++ exchange simulator with order books, symbol routing, matching, cancellations, and trade history.

-I built this project to understand how orders are stored, matched, filled, cancelled, routed by symbol, and displayed.
-It is not a production exchange.
-It is a learning project focused on price-time priority, order matching, trade recording, order lookup, and basic exchange-style routing.
+I built this project to better understand how orders are stored, routed, matched, filled, cancelled, and recorded.
+It is not a production exchange, it is a learning project focused on price-time priority, matching logic, order lookup, symbol routing, and exchange-level trade recording.

 ---

 ## Features

-- Buy and sell orders
-- Limit and market orders
+- Limit and market orders with price-time priority
-- Price-time priority
-- Partial and full fills
+- Partial and full fills, with resting limit orders
-- Resting order storage
-- Order cancellation by order ID
+- Order cancellation by ID with price-level cleanup
-- Price-level cleanup after fills and cancellations
-- Order lookup using saved order locations
-- Best bid, best ask, and spread display
-- Trade history per order book
-- Multiple order books through an exchange engine
+- Multiple order books routed by symbol
-- Symbol registry for routing orders by symbol
+- Exchange-level trade history with global trade IDs
-- Integer-based price ticks using `std::uint64_t`
+- Integer-based price ticks with user-friendly input
-- User-friendly price input such as `100.50`
-- Formatted terminal output
 - Interactive command-line interface

 ---